bacalhau-project/bacalhau/docs/examples/data-engineering/blockchain-etl/index.md

     [97;40m 14:03:17 [0m[97;40m 0955253b [0m[97;40m Docker ghcr.io/bacal... [0m[97;40m Completed [0m[97;40m          [0m[97;40m /ipfs/QmPnZdFNRXgVxe... [0m

-Wait until it says `Completed` and then get the results.
+When it says `Published` or `Completed`, that means the job is done, and we can get the results.

-To find out more information about your job, run the following command:
+- **Job information**: You can find out more information about your job by using `bacalhau describe`.

 ```bash